It was once written of Hartford’s most prolific baseball promoter that there were, “at least five Bill Savitt’s.”

 Almost every year in the 1950’s and 1960’s, Savitt bought a block of concert tickets for students at the to the Connecticut Institute of the Blind, enabling students to hear the Hartford Symphony Orchestra at the Bushnell Memorial Auditorium.
 He sponsored thousands of young athletes and donated hundreds of trophies for organizations for athletic achievements in the Greater Hartford area.
 Savitt also funded local basketball, football, and bowling teams.
 In 1962, Savitt was awarded the 25-year Distinguished Service Medal by the Jonathan Lodge of Odd Fellows.

-Savitt gave hope to Hartford during trying times and provided financial support to the local community.
+Savitt gave hope and provided financial support to the people of Hartford during trying times.
 Because of his generosity, Savitt made many friends along the way.
-An anecdote involving Savitt and Ted Williams revealed their long-lasting friendship and Savitt’s honorable persona.
+An anecdote involving Savitt and Ted Williams revealed their long-lasting friendship.
 Back in 1960, Savitt wasn’t pleased when Williams refused to tip his hat to Boston fans following his career-ending homer at Fenway Park.
-Savitt later wrote to Williams:
+He later wrote to Williams:

-At Fenway Park on Ted Williams Day in 1991, a 72-year-old Williams tipped his cap to the Fenway Park fans and said:
+At Fenway Park on Ted Williams Day in 1991, a 72-year-old Williams finally tipped his cap to a Fenway Park crowd and said:

-Savitt was pleased to watch these events play out on television.
+Savitt was gratified to watch these events play out on television.

-Bill Savitt, a man who was once said to have kept business and baseball alive in Hartford during the Great Depression, passed away on March 14, 1995.
-He left behind an immense philanthropic legacy and a message of charity and goodwill to all.
-When organized baseball was missing from the local scene, Savitt’s Gems rescued the game.
-During their 17-year reign as a semi-pro baseball club, the Gems became part of baseball lore by the biggest stars the game has ever known.
+Bill Savitt, who was said to have kept business and baseball alive in Hartford passed away on March 14, 1995.
+He left behind an immense legacy of charity and goodwill to all.
+When organized baseball went missing from the local scene, Savitt and his Gems swooped in to save the day.
+After 17 years as a semi-pro baseball club, the Gems became part of baseball lore by hosting the biggest stars the game has ever known.
 In Connecticut’s history, few men made a bigger impact as a baseball promoter than Bill Savitt, the King of Diamonds.